Snakes in the woods

 There is one more chapter to the story.
 Some years later, in my late teens, I moved to Germany, where most of my relatives lived.
 I was walking through the Sachsenwald, a beautiful forest on the outskirts of Hamburg, originally owned by Otto von Bismarck.
 With me was my girlfriend Ingrid and a visiting friend, Sheila.
 Suddenly the latter cried out in horror: Snake, snake!

-But the snake Sheila had spotted was a “Kreuzotter”, Vipera berus, in English known as the common European adder (picture below left by Benny Trapp for Wiki).
+But the snake Sheila had spotted was a “Kreuzotter”, Vipera berus, in English known as the common European adder.
 I did my usual thing, just like with the grass snake above.

 Unfortunately this malevolent little creature managed to turn its upper jaw around and bite me, with a single fang, in the finger.
 The picture on the right shows an adder doing exactly what it did to me.